ARK323 - Design and planning for social inclusion

 Description of the studio

-Through a series of assignments, lectures and seminars, this design studio elaborates with the challenges for built environment professionals (architects, designers, planners, engineers, antiquarians, etc.) to contribute to sustainable development in Million Programme areas, linking social aspects to e.g. environmental, technical, aesthetic, economic aspects.
-The assignments include using different methods to analyse the studied area, its places, life and functions, some of them in close collaboration with people living or working there.
-There is a specific focus on introducing and practicing different methods for citizen participation, as an important dimension of working for social inclusion.
+Through a series of assignments, lectures, seminars and workshops, this design studio elaborates with the challenges for built environment professionals (architects, designers, planners, engineers, antiquarians, etc.) to contribute to sustainable development in suburban districts of the modernist planning paradigm ¿ in Sweden the Million Programme, linking social aspects to e.g. environmental, spatial, technical, aesthetic, economic aspects.
+The assignments include different methods to analyse the studied area, its places, life and functions, some of them in close collaboration with people living or working there.
+There is a specific focus on introducing and practicing methods for citizen participation, as an important dimension of working for social inclusion.

 The rich programme with lectures and seminars involve practitioners and researchers with expertise in the studio's key themes, many with local connection but also international guests.

 The main assignment is the project work, which is carried out in small groups.
 The studio projects are carefully selected to connect to real projects and give the students possibilities to develop skills for their future professions.
-The Centre for Urban Studies in Hammarkullen provides a unique possibility for the students to get a very close relation to one area representing the studio's context.
+The studio is located in a local context, hitherto in Hammarkullen, which provides a unique possibility for the students to get a very close relation to one area representing the studio's context.

-Expected deliveries are a) presentation of results from a series of minor assignments; b) posters and optionally models etc. presenting the studio project; c) a comprehensive report from each project group describing background, purpose, methods, results and discussion more elaborate; d) an oral presentation and exhibition in the study area; and e) an individual written reflection on the work in relation to the studio's themes and thoughts about future professions.
+Expected deliveries are a) presentation of results from a series of minor assignments; b) posters and optionally models etc. presenting the studio project; c) a concise report or logbook from each project group describing background, purpose, methods, the project process, results and discussion more elaborate; d) an oral presentation and exhibition in the study area; and e) an individual written reflection on the work in relation to the studio's themes and thoughts about future professions.

-You can find previous years' presented material at »http://suburbsdesign.wordpress.com«.
+You can find previous years' material at »http://suburbsdesign.wordpress.com«.

 - Project work in smaller groups